-- a.
+a.
 A qualified high school student may attend Ranger College following the successful completion of the eighth-grade year on a part-time basis, provided the student has written permission and recommendation from the high school principal and written permission from the student's parent/guardian.
-The student must have passed the required area of the TSI, (Reading, Writing or Mathematics), which relates to the course or courses in which the student desires to enroll, or the student must have a qualified exemption (STAAR, PLAN, PSAT, SAT or ACT score).
-The student load may not exceed eight (8) credit hours each semester (7 during the summer) or the Student Load Policy of the College.
-Students seeking admission under this provision are required by state law to comply with the Texas Success Initiative requirements. - b.
-Qualifying Scores College Readiness Standard (for students entering 10th grade in academic year 2003- 2004 and beyond) Sophomores who score 2200 on the 10th grade STAAR math and/or ELA (with writing subscore of 3) may use those scores to enroll in dual credit courses without taking a state-mandated TSI assessment through their senior year.
-(Keep in mind that by law this is not an exemption) 10th grade scores give students permission to enroll in dual credit classes without testing.
-The true exemption is based on exit-level STAAR scores).
-Sophomores who meet the standard in one area may take dual credit courses related to the area of the test they passed.
-If the qualifying standard isn't met on either section of the 10th grade STAAR, but the student wants to take college-level courses in his or her 9th-12th grade years, the student must take one of the assessment instruments approved for TSI purposes.
-Once again, the student may take college-level courses related to the area(s) of the test he or she passed.
-There may also be institutional requirements students must meet.
+The student must have passed the required area of the TSI, (Reading, Writing or Mathematics), which relates to the course or courses in which the student desires to enroll, or the student must have a qualified exemption (SAT or ACT score).
+The student course load may not exceed fifteen (15) credit hours each semester (7 during the summer) or the Student Course Load Policy of the College.
+Students seeking admission under this provision are required by state law to comply with the Texas Success Initiative requirements.
+The school the student attends must have a signed MOU with Ranger College.